gmcginnis/AirVizR/README.md

 ```

 ## Wrangling options:

+Many of the functions in this package are intended to work hand-in-hand
+with a series of provided inputs, hence why many of the defaults inputs
+for man class types are “`input_*`” or “`raw_*`”.
+For full lists of
+inputs, browse the vignettes.

 One of three methods of data importation are documented in the
 vignettes, via either API or local import;